harry0302/udacity-cloud-developer-prj5/README.md

 ## Frontend

-To run a client application first edit the `client/src/agent.ts` file to set correct parameters.
+To run a client application first edit the `client/src/environments/environment.ts` and `client/src/environments/environment.prod.ts` file to set correct parameters.
 And then run the following commands:

 ```
 cd client